Low-maintenance & No-clog Gutters Comparison Page

 The High Costs of No-clog Gutters:

-I do not believe this should be so expensive, but most of these options are horribly expensive.
-Often more than new gutters and downspouts combined.
-Even if they worked as well as they claim, I feel that cost and function needs to be more reasonable.
-Most of these options are not only expensive, but even more expensive than my charge for copper gutters installed with stainless steel screws.
-What is even more important is what is under you gutters.
-Leaf Guard ® hinges their warranty on the use of larger 3" x 4" industrial size downspouts.
-Not the hoods over the gutters, since those hood systems don't even work.
+What is actually more important is what's under you gutter.
+Leaf Guard ® hinges their warranty on the installation of a larger 3" x 4" industrial size downspouts.
+It is not based on their hood design over the gutter they are so keen to brag about.
+Especially since those hood systems don't even work right in any environment that would prompt you to spend that kind of money for a 'no-cog' gutter.
 They may do a good job of keeping the leaves out of the gutter, but the small opening slit jams with debris and will not let water pass into the gutter, so you have a waterfall instead.
-In that case you might as well have no gutters installed and save several thousands of dollars.
+In that case you might as well have your gutters removed and just save yourself several thousands of dollars and the grief of dealing with failing gutters.
+If that were an option.

-There is no perfect system out there, but I have developed a good system that is also a lot more cost efficient, and looks more conventional.
-More importantly it is more user friendly.
-I can show you how I offer a lower price, better parts, and higher quality installation than any other gutter contractor in the area.
-The cost of a DMR Gutters low maintenance package along with a full gutter replacement is still well below the cost of a Leaf Guard ® installation.
-My bids have been around half their cost.
-Still less even when adding the cost of other needed services like drip edge, new fascia boards, painting, and leaf-catchers.
+I can show you how I offer a lower price, better parts, and higher quality installation than any other Gutter Contractor in this area, which is clearly the best value and investment in your home.
+The cost of a DMR Gutters low maintenance package along with a full gutter replacement is still well below the cost of a Leaf Guard® installation.
+My bids have been around half their cost, and still less even when adding the cost of other services that may be required.
+Such as: drip edge flashing, fascia board replacement, painting behind downspouts, and the superior Leaf-catchers we make (seen above).

 The No-clog Type Gutter Comparison To Similar Companies